 Are you looking for Draped Hypertufa?

 Check here for the instructions and videos to learn how to make these.
-It’s easy and fun to make.
+It’s easy and fun.
 They can be stained or painted any color and holes can be drilled in them easily since they are just thin “concrete.”

 See this updated post for directions and video.